 Once you’ve finished your treatment plan, waited 2 weeks to re-test, and gotten the result that your SIBO has been cleared, it’s time to start shifting your diet.

-There are plenty of resources out there about how to reintroduce low FODMAP foods in stages, and I provide my own worksheets and guidance in my online course, 4 Weeks to Wellness.
+There are plenty of resources out there about how to reintroduce low FODMAP foods in stages, and I provide my own worksheets and guidance in the SIBO Made Simple book.
 Just remember that reincorporating inulin-rich vegetables and nutritious fruits is important for maintaining good overall gut health, which is equally important for prevention.

 In the GAPS protocol, it’s recommended that you add 1 tablespoon of fermented vegetable juice to your meals, which is another great tactic.
 Your doctor may also recommend taking one or several robust probiotics as part of your supplement regimen.